Japan voyage

 The Japan voyage (viagem do Japão in Portuguese) was a trade route established by the Portuguese from 1550 to 1639, linking Goa, then capital of the Portuguese India, to Japan.
-This lucrative annual trip was carried out under monopoly of the Portuguese crown, and was in charge of a Captain general.
-The charge of Captain general of the Japan trip was officially attributed by the governor of Portuguese India as a reward for services rendered.
-The large ships involved in this trade were referred to as the nau do trato, the silver ships, China's ships, and became known among the Japanese as Kurofune (black ships), a term that came to be used to name all Western ships that supplied in Japan during the Edo period.
+This lucrative annual trip was carried out under monopoly of the Portuguese crown, and was in charge of a captain general.
+The charge of captain general of the Japan trip was officially attributed by the governor of Portuguese India as a reward for services rendered.
+The large ships involved in this trade were referred to as the nau do trato, the silver ships, China's ships, and became known among the Japanese as kurofune, a term that came to be used to name all Western ships that supplied in Japan during the Edo period.